CS340-21/teamGME/README.md

 # The Shadow
-## An immersing horror puzzle game experience
+## An immersing puzzle game experience with a bit of Horror

 ## Story